MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-H-Health-Care-Infrastructure-Model-Programs/part-510-Comprehensive-Care-Joint-Replacement-Model/subpart-D-Pricing-Payment/section-510.300.md

 (ii) In performance years 2 and 3, 2.0 percent; and

-(iii) In performance years 4 and 5, 3.0 percent.
+(iii) In performance year 4 and each of performance year subsets 5.1 and 5.2, 3.0 percent.

 (d) *Data sharing.* (1) CMS makes available to participant hospitals, through the most appropriate means, data that CMS determines may be useful to participant hospitals to do the following: